fgindraud/hawkes/Readme.md

 Use `./hawkes -h` to access the list of command line options with a small description.

-Example of use: `./hawkes -r chr1,chr2,chr3 -f process_a.bed -f process_b.bed -histogram 10 10000 -kernel homogeneous > output_file`.
+Example of use: `./hawkes -f process_a.bed -f process_b.bed -histogram 10 10000 -kernel homogeneous > output_file`.
-- `-r reg1,reg2,...` specifies the region names that will be extracted from the next loaded files.
-Required before any file can be loaded.
-- `-f filename` loads the process from _filename_, extracting only the currently specified regions.
+- `-f filename` loads the process from _filename_.
 Use once for each process to be loaded.
 - `-b filename` loads the process but reverses the dimension (`x -> -x` on the positions).
 - `-histogram K delta` specifies the function base.
 Required.
 - `-kernel config` what kernel configuration to use, defaults to none if not specified.